Delaware State Parks Covid-19 Preparations and Response

 - Most nature centers and interpretive centers are now open, but with limited hours and programs.

-- For the safety of our visitors and staff, program attendees kindergarten age and older will be required to have face coverings and use them indoors and when maintaining social distancing is not possible.
+- For the safety of our visitors and staff, program attendees kindergarten age and older are required to wear face coverings for the duration of indoor and outdoor programs.

 - Anyone kindergarten age and older should wear a face covering except when doing so would inhibit the individual’s health.
 Children younger than kindergarten age should follow the Division of Public Health recommendations for face coverings on children.